 BENCHmark October 2004

-We all know that FEA and CFD are specialist disciplines.
+We all know that Finite Element Analysis and Computational Fluid Dynamics are specialist disciplines.
 Much of the essence of NAFEMS comes from the sharing of information and experiences gained by experts in these specialist areas.
 Everyone associated with NAFEMS stands to benefit if this can be done more effectively in the widest possible international framework.
 Over the past few months, there has been a considerable amount of NAFEMS activity in a number of different geographical regions, aimed at providing better opportunities for meeting and networking.

 A series of meetings was held across the USA in May and July.
 These meetings were attended by a good mix of industrial practitioners, researchers and vendors.
 There was a lot of constructive discussion about the role of NAFEMS in the evolving use of simulation and how NAFEMS can be of maximum benefit to engineers in North America.
 This has allowed us to formulate an Action Plan for our activities in this region in the coming months.